Enhancing Complex Formula Recognition with Hierarchical Detail-Focused Network: EXPERIMENTS

 \subsection{Implementation Details}

-\textbf{Datasets.} We evaluated multiple models on the HDR-Test dataset.
-Additionally, we conducted evaluations on the public datasets Im2latex-100k \cite{DBLP:conf/icml/DengKLR17} and UniMER-1M \cite{DBLP:journals/corr/abs-2404-15254}.
+\textbf{Datasets.} We evaluated models on the HDR-Test dataset and two public datasets, Im2latex-100k and UniMER-1M, with varying complexity levels.
+The HDR dataset, as shown in Figure~\ref{fig2}, is the most complex and comprehensive.

-\textbf{Experimental settings.} We utilized the optical character recognition (OCR) pretrained model, TrOCR-base \cite{DBLP:conf/aaai/LiLC0LFZ0W23}, with both the encoder and decoder comprising 12 Transformer layers.
-The batch size was set to 4.
-Our model's loss function includes the main image loss and sub-image loss (Eq.~\ref{eq:total_loss}), balanced by a coefficient $\alpha=0.2$.
-The image size was set to (448, 448), with $n=4$ sub-image segments per sample.
-We used the AdamW \cite{DBLP:conf/iclr/LoshchilovH19} optimizer with an initial learning rate of 1e-4 and trained all models for 100 epochs with a batch size of 32 on 8 NVIDIA A100-80G GPUs.
+\textbf{Experimental settings.} We used the OCR pretrained model TrOCR-base, with 12 Transformer layers in both encoder and decoder.
+The loss function combines main and sub-image losses (Eq.~\ref{eq:total_loss}) balanced by $\alpha=0.2$.
+The images were resized to 448×448 with $n=4$ sub-image segments per sample.
+The models were trained for 100 epochs with 32 batch size using AdamW (learning rate 1e-4) on 8 NVIDIA A100-80G GPUs.